 - Food processor

-- Heat vegetable broth over medium-high heat
+- In a large skillet, heat vegetable broth over medium-high heat

 - Add the onion and garlic and sprinkle with a few pinches of the sea salt